waterbear-cloud/paco/docs/quickstart101.rst

 stack from our PacoInitialization.yaml_ template.
 It is possible to use Paco with an existing IAM User account, but it is highly recommended to use a dedicated user account.
-By using the CloudFormation template, you can simply delete the CloudFormation stack when you are finished and it will remove all aim access that you need for these quickstarts.
+By using the CloudFormation template, you can simply delete the CloudFormation stack when you are finished and it will remove all paco access that you need for these quickstarts.

   1. Download the PacoInitialization.yaml_ CloudFormation template.